anupamgogoi0907/java-apps/check-db-conn/README.md

 A quick java tool to check the JDBC

 ### How To
+1. Download the **/app** directory
-1. Copy the necessary JDBC driver to the root folder and execute the below command.
+2. Copy the necessary JDBC driver to the root folder and execute the below command.

-2. Execute the below command.
+3. Execute the below command.

 ```
 java -cp "check-db-1.0.jar:./*:." "app.CheckConn" "ARG1" "ARG2" "ARG3" "ARG4"